-Great news for us here, but how does this compare with prices abroad?
-By using our free index, you can check and track UK prices against other countries around the world.
+An EU exit and surging oil prices could see the pound weaken and UK petrol prices rise.
+Bad news for us, but how is this affecting prices abroad?
+By using our free index, you can check, track and compare UK prices against other countries around the world.
 You can see if they’ve been affected by global events in the same way we have, and how their current prices matches up against ours.

 Fuel Price Trends by Year

 The war in Iraq saw oil prices rise by 19% compared to the previous year, due to the significant amount of oil reserves in the country and disruption to production.
 This took place as global demand for petrol rose, which also contributed to the increase in price.
 [Source]